What is a Pipe Reducer

 A pipe reducer is a specialized fitting used in piping systems to connect two pipes of different diameters.
 It ensures a smooth transition between sections of varying sizes, maintaining flow efficiency and structural integrity.
 Pipe reducers are essential in applications where changes in pipe diameter are required to accommodate flow rate adjustments, pressure management, or space constraints.

-What are the types of Reducers?
+What are the types of Pipe Reducers

 Based on construction geometry: concentric reducers, eccentric reducers